se3-3124/spotless-solutions/README.md

 ### Prerequisites

-Please make sure you have the following softwares/SDKs installed in your system:
+Please make sure you have the following software and SDKs installed in your system:

 - [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download)
 - [Postgres](https://www.postgresql.org/)